george-language/george-language.github.io/book/chapter7.1.md

 bark(x);
 ```

+## Relative Imports

 Imports are also relative to the file they’re written in.
 That means when you `fetch` another module, the path you give is based on the current file’s location, not where the program is run from.

 Let’s say you have this project setup: